 Contemporary Fiction Circus and Carnival Books

 What would you do if you knew the day that you were going to die?
 Would want to know?
-The four Gold children find out the information that will shape their lives.
+The four Gold children find out the information that will shape their lives in this amazing magical realism book.

-Beautifully written, the Immortalists follows Simon, Klara, Daniel and Varya through their lives.
+Beautifully written, the Immortalists follows Simon, Klara, Daniel, and Varya through their lives.
 Ms. Benjamin does a superb job of creating different voices for each of these characters.
 They are so vivid and unique.
-The book is un-putdownable and stays with you long after you have finished reading the last page.
+This family saga book about grief is un-putdownable and stays with you long after you have finished reading the last page.

 If you want to host an Immortalists book club, we have a post that will help you make it spectacular.

-This short novel packs a huge punch as Albom attempts to answer the meaning of life.
+This short contemporary fiction novel packs a huge punch as Albom attempts to answer the meaning of life.

 83-year-old Eddie spends his days fixing rides at an amusement park.
 When he dies trying to save a little girl from a freak accident, he wakes up in the afterlife and meets 5 people he impacted while alive.